lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner-ES.rst

 ..
 1.1.
 Log in to the Notebook Aspect.
 The terminal is a subcomponent of the Notebook Aspect.

 1.2.
-En la ventana de lanzadores abajo de "Other", seleccionar la "Terminal".
+En la ventana de lanzadores debajo de "Other", seleccionar la "Terminal".

 ..
 1.2.
 In the launcher window under "Other", select the terminal.